Whole Grain Sourdough Biscuits | Freshly Milled Flour

 **This post may contain affiliate links.
 I receive a small commission on sales at no extra charge to you**

-In my kitchen, I prefer my ingredients to be as natural as possible.
-Meaning, if I can choose between store bought milled and sifted flour or freshly ground wheat berries, I much prefer the latter.
 And, it’s not just for the health benefits.
 I prefer the flavor of freshly milled flour over store bought any day of the week!

 Why Freshly Milled Flour?